Quote: Crime stats don’t lie-but they don’t tell the whole truth either.

 National Crime Victimization Survey-Extended Summary of Recent Years-Focus Is On Violent Crime

-2022-2023: Violent crime increased by 44 percent, the largest crime increase ever recorded.
+2022-Violent crime rates increased by 44 percent, the largest crime increase in violent crime rates ever recorded.

-Violent and property crime was essentially unchanged for the two years.
+Violent and property crime rates were essentially unchanged for 2022-2023 and 2024.

-The violent victimization rate increased from 16.5 victimizations per 1,000 persons in 2021 to 23.5 per 1,000 in 2022.
+2022: The violent victimization rate increased from 16.5 victimizations per 1,000 persons in 2021 to 23.5 per 1,000 in 2022.
 There were 6.6 million violent victimizations of persons age 12 or older in the United States in 2022, up from 4.6 million in 2021.
 Many groups (see below) had very large percentage increases in violent victimization.
 Households in the United States experienced 13.4 million property victimizations in 2022, up from 11.7 million in 2021.
 The rate of property victimization in 2022 was 101.9 victimizations per 1,000 households, higher than the rate in 2021 (90.3 per 1,000).
 In 2022, about 2 in 5 (42%) violent victimizations were reported to police.
 Motor vehicle theft victimization increased from a rate of 4.3 victimizations per 1,000 households in 2021 to 5.5 per 1,000 in 2022.
 About 10% of violent victimizations involved a firearm in 2022, an increase from 2021 (7%).
 In 2022, about 1.24% (3.5 million) of persons age 12 or older nationwide experienced at least one violent crime.

 2021: From 2020 to 2021, the violent victimization rate increased from 19.0 to 24.5 victimizations per 1,000 persons in urban areas while remaining unchanged in suburban or rural areas.
 The rate of serious (excluding common assaults) violent victimization in urban areas increased.
 The overall violent victimization rate did not change between 2020 and 2021.
 In 2021, about 0.98% (2.7 million) of persons age 12 or older nationwide experienced at least one violent crime.
 About 6.25% (8.1 million) of households in the country experienced one or more property victimizations (burglary or trespassing, motor vehicle theft, or other household theft).
 The rate of property victimization in 2021 was 90.3 victimizations per 1,000 households, which was not statistically different from the 2020 rate.